PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 - Animal size is a useful differentiator.
 - Animal movement is a useful differentiator.
 - Animal temperature may be a useful differentiator.
-- Animal colour is sometimes a useful differentiator.
+- Animal colour / colour pattern is sometimes a useful differentiator.
 - Animal "eye shine" colour may be a useful differentiator.
 - Compound optical images may be useful for distinguishing between fur vs feathers.